 Stay connected with your former classmates for life

-Flinders School of Medicine has over 2500 medical alumni who are making a positive impact on the health of communities locally, nationally and throughout the world, and we are keen to ensure you remain connected long after graduation.
+Flinders University has over 2500 medical alumni who are making a positive impact on the health of communities locally, nationally and throughout the world, and we are keen to ensure you remain connected long after graduation.

 Our graduates become agents of change in many fields of health and medical research, with many continuing to be engaged with our School throughout their working life.